 Cozy sweater weather necessitates that you get the best Fall books to read.
-This list has it all for adults, including fiction and non-fiction about football, elections, and politics, haunted houses, thrillers, family dramas, magical witches, and ruminations on gratitude.
+I have curated a list for adults that has it ALL (fiction and non-fiction) about my favorite season: football, elections, politics, haunted houses, thrillers, family dramas, magical witches, ruminations on gratitude, and more.

 11.22.63 by Stephen King